jerbaroo/bridge-sim/paper/paper.md

 damage in real-time without the delay or cost of a real-time maintenance check.

-One of the biggest problems for research into damage detection of concrete slab bridges is collection of data from the structure in damaged state[@worden:2006].
+One of the biggest problems for research into damage detection of concrete slab bridges is data collection from the structure in damaged state [@worden:2006].
 This is because bridges are expensive structures that we are simply not allowed to damage, except as they are being decommisioned but then traffic is no longer permitted on the bridge.
 To circumvent this issue a lot of research is based on numerical simulations.
-However models used in such research are typically not built for re-use, and so researchers must resort to creating their models from the low-level building blocks of nodes and forces. `bridge-sim` addresses the need for a high-level API for data collection from concrete slab bridge simulation.
+However models used in such research are typically not built for re-use, and so researchers must spend time creating models from the low-level building blocks of nodes and forces. `bridge-sim` addresses the need for a high-level API for data collection from concrete slab bridge simulation.

 ![Comparison of vertical translation responses from linear simulation with `bridge-sim` and measurements collected in real life.
 The real bridge which is modeled and from which sensor measurements were taken is bridge 705 in Amsterdam.
 The x-axis in each plot shows the longitudinal position of the front axle of a truck parked on bridge 705.
 The y-axis shows the vertical translation from a sensor due to the truck's weight.\label{fig:val}](../data/images/val.png)